allabux21/gwright99.github.io/openshift4/01a-configuration-nightmare.md

 I felt like I was finally nearly a solution.
 But wait a sec, some of those folders I deleted weren't created by me.
 Oh crap, did I just delete system folders?!

 #### Problem 10: Stupid cowboy, how are we supposed to get those system files back?!
+So I deleted some folders in a fit of rage and now I needed to figure out how to get them back.
+How was I going to do that?

+I remembered some of the folder/file paths and was able to find some templates in a Github repistory.
+But I wasn't able to find all the files and wasnt' sure by the accuracy of the ones I had found.
+This was paricularly concerning as some of the files appeared to be related to security:
+* `/etc/containers/policy.json` sets default communications postures.
+* `/etc/containers/registries.d/default.yaml` sets rules for how image signing should behave.

+I wasn't 100% sure about how necessary these files were, so I didn't want to fail to retrieve them (and then forget about it and get burned by their absence later).

+Here's the problem: I couldn't figure out where the `/etc/containers/` and `/usr/share/containers/` folder had come from in the first place.
+Were they shipped by the OS?
+Installed by podman or skopeo?
+Installed by an underlying dependency?
+How could I figure this out?

+Here's how I approached the problem:
+1. I tried to reinstall podman `sudo apt-get install podman`. <br> The command was back, and some of the files had returned but it was not the full list (_and to be honest, I couldnt' remember if those were ones I had personally rebuilt or were installed by the package_).
+1. I then tried reinstalling dependencies (`sudo apt-get --reinstall install <package>`) which were likely candidates like: .
+This did not work.
+1. I tried reinstalling podman with dependencies.
+This did not work.
+1. I tried reinstall skopeo.
+This did not work.

+Then I started wondering if these were system packages instead, so I changed gears:
+1. I installed a Debian 10 instance into WSL2. <br>I confirmed that the base install did not have `/etc/containers/` or `/usr/share/containers/`.
+I began following the podman.io instructions to install podman on Debian, but was immediately hit with permissions problems when trying to add the necessary repository to my apt lists.
+I had had enough problems at this point and was not about to start solving Debian bullshit too, so the image was immediately deleted after a long profanity-filled tirade.

+1. I then installed an Ubuntu 18.04 instance on WSL2.
+I confirmed that the base OS was missing the two folders (just like Debian).
+This was good.
+I did an apt-get update and upgrade, confirming that the folders were still absent (they were).
+I then immediately installed podman and LOW AND BEHOLD - the two folders were now present and fully populated!

+"But, Graham", you may ask, "why did the 18.04 install cause all the files to be installed, whereas your 20.04 reinstall did not?!".
+I haven't the slighty freaking clue (if you know, please feel free to tell me).
+Nevertheless, the files I needed to remediate were present (albeit in a different Linux instance).
+I used a hack and moved the files out of the 18.04 instance into a folder on the Windows host, and then moved those files to the appropriate targets on the 20.04 instance.
+Problem solved.

+I did another round of configuration and now podman seems to work.
+Hallejuah!